kg-subsetting/preprint-biohackrxiv-2022/example/logic/paper.md

 The biohackathon assisted in an evaluation of existing nodes and edges on drug-target interactions categories within Wikidata.
 We built machine readable schemas of drug-target interactions in Wikidata for future data reuse ([link](https://github.com/kg-subsetting/biohackathon2022/blob/main/examples/ShEx/geneWiki.shex)).

 ### 4 Creating LIPID MAPS Wikidata subset
 During the BioHackathon, one of the use cases formulated to experiment with subsetting was about lipid chemical compounds.
+LIPID MAPS is a project curating knowledge about lipids and WikiPathways captures knowledge about biological processes.
+Complementing the information from this curation project with knowledge from Wikidata defines a unique new knowledge graph to support lipidomics research, e.g. in EpiLipidNET.

 ### 5 Uploading subsets to local SPARQL endpoint
 The gene and disease subsets are turtle (RDF) files, which can be stored in any SPARQL endpoint.
 We have install GraphDB from Ontotext locally to load the generated gene and disease subsets.